Romanization of Serbian

-The romanization of Serbian or latinization of Serbian is the representation of the Serbian language using Latin letters.
-Serbian is written in two alphabets, Serbian Cyrillic, a variation of the Cyrillic alphabet, and Gaj's Latin, or latinica, a variation of the Latin alphabet.
-The Serbian language is an example of digraphia.
+The romanization of Serbian is the representation of the Serbian language using the Latin script.
+Serbian is written in two alphabets; Serbian Cyrillic, a variation of the Cyrillic script, and Gaj's Latin alphabet, or latinica, a variation of the Latin script.
+Both are widely used in Serbia.
+The Serbian language is thus an example of digraphia.

-Gaj's Latin alphabet is widely used in Serbia.
-The two are almost directly and completely interchangeable.
-Romanization can be done with no errors, but in some cases knowledge of Serbian is required to do proper transliteration from Latin back to Cyrillic.
-Standard Serbian uses both alphabets currently.
-A survey from 2014 showed that 47% of the Serbian population favors the Latin alphabet whereas 36% favors Cyrillic; the remaining 17% preferred neither.
+The two alphabets are almost directly and completely interchangeable.
+Romanization can be done with no errors, but, due to the use of digraphs in the Latin script (due to letters "nj" (њ), "lj" (љ), and "dž" (џ)), knowledge of Serbian is sometimes required to do proper transliteration from Latin back to Cyrillic.
+Standard Serbian currently uses both alphabets.
+A survey from 2014 showed that 47% of the Serbian population favors the Latin alphabet whereas 36% favors Cyrillic; the remaining 17% has no preference.